devRawnie/python-notes-edube/pcpp1/README.md

 ## Classes

 - Instances can also refer Class Variables
-- If instances modify a Class Variable, a new instance variable with the same name is created --> Leads to bugs
+- If class instances (objects) modify a Class Variable, a new instance variable with the same name is created --> Leads to bugs
-- Use CLASS to refer to Class Variable
+- Use **Class Name** to refer to Class Variable
 - `__class__` variable returns the class, an object belongs to
 - `type` is the most basic class